BijeshShrestha/ML_GroupProject/PDInstTrainLocal.md

    a.
 We used cuda version 11.2 - we don't know if other versions are supported.
 2. 6GB of GPU memory minimum if you use a GPU with the PlantDoc datasets.
 (Which this tutorial uses).
 3. Use of the plant_village dataset (not used in this tutorial) will require more than 6GB, but we are unsure as to how much more.
 What we do know is that 40GB is sufficient.
-4. Our empirical testing shows that A100 preforms much better than V100.
+4. Our empirical testing shows that A100 performs much better than V100.
 5. You may want to run with more than one GPU, but that is also not required.
 6. We know Python 3.7.13 works with this code - we don't know what other versions may be supported.